PeterBortas/mame-tools/README.md

 ./resumable_benchmark.sh 0.213
 ```

-The benchmark is still resumable if it's aborted for some reason.
+The benchmark is still resumable if it's aborted for some reason as
+long as ONLYONCE=1 in the script.
+If ONLYONCE=0 then the benchmark
+will resume, but all games on the list will be re-benchmarked.

 Producing a HTML report from a selection of benchmarks
 ======================================================